Indigenous Nations Park, Campo Grande, Brazil

 Monument for the Indian People

 The Wildlife Rehabilitation Center is also located here.
-Animals that have been seized due to trafficking or accidents or were found in inappropriate places, such as homes, are rescued and brought here.
+Animals that have been seized due to trafficking or accidents, or were found in inappropriate places, such as homes, are rescued and brought here.

 Comments